jemgunay/distributed-kvstore/README.md

 ## Connect to Nodes in Go

-See `client/cmd/raw-examples/main.go` for examples on how to create a client and perform publish, fetch and delete operations within your Go code.
+See `client/cmd/raw-examples/main.go` for examples on how to create a client and perform publish, fetch and delete operations within a Go service consuming the client package.